Troubleshoot NGINX Controller and the Controller Agent

 pscommand to see all the system processes.
 If the

-pscommand is restricted for non-privileged users, the Controller Agent won’t be able to detect the NGINX master process.
+pscommand is restricted for non-privileged users, the Controller Agent won’t detect the NGINX master process.

 The NGINX Plus API is set up correctly and working.